-The peach cobbler muffins batter was so good that I couldn’t stop eating it!
+The peach cobbler muffins batter was so good that I couldn't stop eating it!
 I am surprised I got any peach muffins at all from it because I ate so much batter.
 These muffins baked tasted even better than the batter.
-This easy peach cobbler seemed to taste better with time.
 Recipe makes 24 muffins, and should take no longer than 40 minutes to make from peeling the peaches to them coming out of the oven.

 This post may contain affiliate links.
 This means if you click on a link and purchase something, I may earn a small commission from it.

 This peach cobbler muffins recipe is great if you have peaches you need to use up before they go bad.
 Click here for some other recipes you can use peaches with.

 - Flour - provides a base

 - White and brown sugar - provides sweetness

 - Butter - stick butter

 - Make sure the peaches are peeled very good and do not have any skin on them.
 It would also help if they do not have any hard parts of the pit left in them.
 Sometimes when I eat peaches, some of the pit sticks to the peach.
 This causes me to bite on that part of the pit, which is very unexpected and hard and would not be pleasant to bite into in your muffin.